U.S. Advisory Commission on Public Diplomacy: Commission Charter

 The United States Advisory Commission on Public Diplomacy (the Commission").

-The Commission was originally established under Section 604 of the United States Information and Exchange Act of 1948, as amended, and under Section 8 of Reorganization Plan Numbered 2 of 1977.
+The Commission was originally established under Section 604 of the United States Information and Exchange Act of 1948, as amended, and under Section 8 of Reorganization Plan Number 2 of 1977.
 It was reauthorized pursuant to Section 702 of the Department of State Authorities Act, Fiscal Year 2017 (P.L.
 114-323), which amended the Foreign Affairs Reform and Restructuring Act of 1998 (22 US.c.
 6553), and re-authorized the Commission until October 1, 2020.
 It is operated in accordance with the Federal Advisory Committee Act, 5 U.S.c.
 Appendix (FACA), to the extent that FACA is not inconsistent with the Commission's authorizing legislation.

 3. Objectives and Scope of Activities

 The Commission appraises the U.S. Government activities intended to understand, inform, and influence foreign publics ("public diplomacy activities ").
 It may assemble and disseminate information and issue reports and other publications to the Secretary of State, the President, and the Congress, subject to the approval of the Chairperson, in consultation with the Designated Federal Officer.
 The Commission may undertake foreign travel in pursuit of its studies and coordinate, sponsor, and oversee projects, studies, events, or other activities that are necessary to fulfill its functions.